emmett-framework/emmett/docs/orm/relations.md

 User.all().join('posts').select()
 ```

-weppy won't return users that don't have posts.
+Emmett won't return users that don't have posts.
 When you need this behavior, you should use the `including` option of the `select` method instead.

 #### Select with including option